uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/index.md

 ### Keynote

 A talk by the Community Management working group on the latest developments, funding and plans for the community.
-This will be followed by dedicated time to ask questions and discuss any proposals.

 #### Summary

-The talk summarised discussed why the UK TRE Community exists, and the plans for the community for the next 4 months.
+The talk discussed why the UK TRE Community exists, and the plans for the community for the next 4 months.

 The community considers itself to be a connecting force in the already very active and energetic UK TRE space, helping projects and teams in bringing their work to the wider community, achieving consensus and moving towards a shared approach to TRE provision across the UK's 4 nations.